-CONSUMER’S LIABILITY.
-You will tell us AT ONCE if you believe your card or code has been lost or stolen, or if you believe that an electronic fund transfer has been made without your permission using information from your check.
+CONSUMER'S LIABILITY.
+You will tell us AT ONCE if you believe your Debit/ATM card and/or PIN number has been lost or stolen, or if you believe that an electronic fund transfer has been made without your permission using information from your Debit/ATM Card.
 Telephoning us is the best way of keeping your possible losses down.
-You could lose all the money in your account (plus your maximum overdraft line of credit).
-If you tell us within 2 business days after you learn of the loss or theft of your card or code, you can lose no more than $50 if someone used your card or code without your permission.
+You could lose all the money in your account (plus your maximum overdraft line of credit.)
+If you tell us within 2 business days after you learn of the loss or theft of your Debit/ATM card and/or PIN number, you can lose no more than fifty dollars ($50.00) if someone used your Debit/ATM card and/or PIN number without your permission.

-If you do NOT tell us within two business days after you learn of the loss or theft of your card or code and we can prove we could have stopped someone from using your card or code without your permission if you had told us, you could lose as much as $500.00.
+If you do NOT tell us within two business days after you learn of the loss or theft of your Debit/ATM card and/or PIN number and we can prove we could have stopped someone from using your Debit/ATM card and/or PIN number without your permission if you had told us, you could lose as much as five hundred dollars ($500.00).

-Also, if your statement shows transfers that you did not make, including those made by card, code or other means, you will tell us at once.
+Also, if your statement shows transfers that you did not make, including those made by Debit/ATM card and/or PIN number or other means, you will tell us at once.
 If you do not tell us within 60 days after the statement was mailed to you, you may not get back any money that you lost after the 60 days if we can prove that we could have stopped someone from taking the money if you had told us in time.

 If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

-When you use an ATM not owned by us, you may be charged a fee by the ATM operator or any network used (and you may be charged a fee for a balance inquiry even if you do not complete a fund transfer).
+When you use an Automated Teller Machine (ATM) not owned by us, you may be charged a fee by the ATM operator or any network used (and you may be charged a fee for a balance inquiry) even if you do not complete a fund transfer.

 BUSINESS DAYS.
 For purposes of these disclosures, our business days are Monday, Tuesday, Wednesday, Thursday, and Friday.
 Holidays are not included.